cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 ## Install Git client

-Currently, our Cli only supports GitHub as a versioning system.
+Currently, our CLI only supports GitHub as a versioning system.
 Once you have installed Git client of your preference, make sure to configure global `username` and `email` properties with values from your GitHub account like this:

 ```bash
 git config --global user.name "username"
 git config --global user.email "example@email.com"
 ```

-## Install and Configure the AWS Cli tools
+## Install and Configure the AWS CLI tools

 You naturally need an AWS account.
 For quick testing, You can create your own [AWS Free Tier account](https://aws.amazon.com/free/).
 Then install the AWS Cli tools using [this guide](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and configure a profile: